bitwarden/web/README.md

 Where the `urls` object is defined by the [Urls type in jslib](https://github.com/bitwarden/jslib/blob/master/common/src/abstractions/environment.service.ts).

+## We're Hiring!

+Interested in contributing in a big way?
+Consider joining our team!
+We're hiring for many positions.
+Please take a look at our [Careers page](https://bitwarden.com/careers/) to see what opportunities are currently open as well as what it's like to work at Bitwarden.

 ## Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
 Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.